Total Quality Control

 Definition of Total Quality Control

-Product quality is defined as ‘‘The composite product of engineering and manufacture that determine the degree to which the product in use will meet the expectations of the customer’’.
+Product Quality is described as “the component of engineering and manufacturing that determines the degree to which the product that is being used will meet the expectations of customers”.

 ‘‘Control’’ represents a tool with four steps :

 - When these criteria are breached, action must be taken.

 - Planning for improvements in these standards.

 Quality control emerges as a function based on the collection analysis and interpretations of data on all aspects of the enterprise.